Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Related Work

-Prior works have independently noted CPU overhead in tokenization~\cite{you2025blockbpe, shao2025lopt}, kernel launch paths~\cite{hwang2023ark, vellaisamy2025characterizing}, and data preprocessing pipelines~\cite{mohan2022looking}.
-However, none examine how these factors compound under multi-GPU LLM serving, where tokenization contention, IPC broadcast delays, and barrier-based synchronization interact to produce cascading slowdowns far exceeding any individual overhead.
-Complementary GPU-side characterizations~\cite{wang2025systematic, recasens2025mind} focus on compute and memory bottlenecks within the accelerator.
-Our work provides a systematic characterization of the CPU-side effects that compound with these GPU-side phenomena, and quantifies how CPU provisioning affects end-to-end performance across diverse configurations.
+Prior works have independently noted CPU overhead in tokenization~\cite{you2025blockbpe, shao2025lopt}, host orchestration and kernel launch paths~\cite{hwang2023ark, vellaisamy2025characterizing, vellaisamy2026taxbreak}, and data preprocessing pipelines~\cite{mohan2022looking}, while complementary GPU-side characterizations~\cite{wang2025systematic, recasens2025mind} focus on compute and memory bottlenecks within the accelerator.
+None of these works examines how these factors compound under multi-GPU LLM serving, where tokenization contention, IPC broadcast delays, and barrier-based synchronization interact to produce cascading slowdowns.
+Our work systematically characterizes the CPU-side effects that compound with these GPU-side phenomena and quantifies how CPU provisioning affects end-to-end performance.